kubecost/docs/etl-repair.md

 The ETL data is stored in a `PersistentVolume` mounted to the `kubecost-cost-analyzer` pod.
 In the event that you lose or are looking to rebuild the ETL data, the following endpoints should be used.

 {% hint style="info" %}
 Configuring [ETL Backups](etl-backup.md) can prevent situations where you would need to repair large amounts of missing ETL data.
+This is not required in [Federated ETL](federated-etl.md) environments.
 {% endhint %}

-Because each ETL pipeline builds upon the previous, you need to repair them in the following order:

 ## 1. Repair Asset ETL